 Enemies will always try to bring to you their negative thoughts, which can raise doubts about your rightness.
 Then it can grow and affect the way you feel about your goals.
 Stop these negative thoughts as soon as possible!
 Replace them with positive beliefs.
 Do not let them beat you!

-4. Understand that you will always have enemies, and don’t take them to heart
+4. Understand that you will always have to deal with your enemies, and don’t take them to heart

 5. Try to win them over.